Tag Archives: Writing

 Pray: about the right conference to attend; the right people to see; the right words to say.

 2. Research.
 Once you have chosen the right conference, do your research thoroughly.
 Research the faculty and staff in attendance.
 What publishers or agents might be interested in your genre?
-If they are offering one-on-one consultations (as Maranatha does), make sure you are booked in with them.
+If they are offering one-on-one consultations, make sure you are booked in with them.
 If you can only attend for one day, choose the day when they will be there.
 Research the workshops offered.
 Sign up for all that interest you.

 3. Prepare.
 If you have paid to attend a conference, you need to be wise about your investment.
 The last thing you want is to return from that conference saying, I wish I’d taken this, or, if only I’d done that…